confidential-containers/td-shim/doc/tdshim_spec.md

 The metadata above may support below use cases as example.

-1. Normal TDVF: The metadata includes one BFV, one CFV, one TD_HOB and one TempMem.
+1. Normal TDVF: The metadata includes one BFV, one CFV, one TD_HOB and multiple TempMem.
-2. TD-Shim with container OS: The metadata includes one BFV, one TD_HOB, one TempMem and one OS kernel as Payload.
+2. TD-Shim with container OS: The metadata includes one BFV, one TD_HOB, multiple TempMem and one OS kernel as Payload.
 The OS kernel is added so that the TD-Shim does not need load it from other storage.
-3. TD-Shim with Service TD core: The metadata includes one BFV, zero or one CFV, one TempMem, one PermMem, and one Service TD Core as Payload.
+3. TD-Shim with Service TD core: The metadata includes one BFV, zero or one CFV, multiple TempMem, one PermMem, and one Service TD Core as Payload.
 The TD_HOB is removed and the PermMem is added, so that the configuration is static, and all measurement registers are predictable at build time.